sqlzack/eh-adx-adls-analytics/docs/adxIngest.md

 ## Ingest data into
 ### Summary
-This walkthrough is to demonstrate how to set up ingestion into an Azure Data Explorer database and table from blob storage.
+This walkthrough is to demonstrate how to set up ingestion into an Azure Data Explorer database and table from Azure Event Hubs.

 ### Steps
 #### __Set up Ingestion__